gatsbyjs/gatsby/packages/gatsby-plugin-image/README.md

 ]
 ```

-Also, make sure you have set up a source plugin, so your images are available in `graphql` queries.
+Also, make sure you have set up a source plugin, so your images are available in GraphQL queries.
 For example, if your images live in a project folder on the local filesystem, you would set up `gatsby-source-filesystem` in `gatsby-config.js` like so:

 ```js
 const path = require(`path`)